-It’s impossible to build a successful business without creating a strong brand.
+It’s impossible to start a successful business without creating a strong brand.

-So what is a brand and what are the elements of brand identity?
+So what is a brand, and what are the elements of a company’s brand identity?

 What is brand identity?